thepeerstack/python-sdk/README.md

 ```

-## Available Methods Exposed By the SDK
+## Available methods exposed by the sdk

 **Note:**
- - For More info about the exposed methods, please refer to the general [documentation](https://docs.thepeer.co/)
+ - For more info about the exposed methods, please refer to the general [documentation](https://docs.thepeer.co/)
  - Be sure to keep your API Credentials securely in [environment variables](https://www.twilio.com/blog/environment-variables-python)
-### Indexing A User
+### Indexing a user
 This describes how to index a user on your account (this is usually the first step before using other methods)

 ```python